 Living with chronic pain is hard enough.
-Unfortunately, it may also come with some frustrating misconceptions and misunderstandings from other people.
+Unfortunately, it can be accompanied by a lot of frustrating misconceptions and misunderstandings from other people.

 Consider sharing this blog post with loved ones whom you want to have a better understanding of the struggles of chronic pain.

-- The pain is unseen but very real.
+1. The pain is invisible but very real.

-As demonstrated by many studies and surveys, even health care professionals have been shown in studies and surveys to not take their patients’ claims of pain as seriously if they can’t detect an exact cause.
+As demonstrated by many studies and surveys, even health care professionals may not take their patients’ claims of pain as seriously if they can’t detect an exact cause.

-Fortunately, many in the medical community are realizing this problem—they are working to appreciate the reality of chronic pain in their patients and how it needs to be treated and managed differently.
-They are understanding that the pain is its own problem that needs to be treated, and a relentless search for an exact cause is not always appropriate and can sometimes be dangerous to the patient.
+Fortunately, many in the medical community are realizing this problem—their understanding about the invisibility of chronic pain is improving.
+They are appreciating that the pain is its own problem that needs to be treated, and a search for an exact cause of pain should not get in the way of treating the pain itself.

 When chronic pain comes into someone’s life, it rarely comes alone.
 Those with chronic pain are much more likely to have depression, fatigue, sleep problems, and more.
-And what’s worse, these problems usually increase the pain too, triggering a dangerous downward cycle both physically and emotionally.
-Professionals have labeled this phenomenon as “suffering.”
+And what’s worse, these problems usually increase the pain, triggering a dangerous downward cycle both physically and emotionally.
+Professionals refer to this as suffering.
 Suffering is the combination of your pain and your emotional response to it.

 It’s important that all the health problems that accompany chronic pain are identified and treated concurrently.
-This can help decrease your overall level of suffering even if the pain intensity is unchanged.
+Treating sleep problems or depression can help decrease your overall level of suffering even if the pain intensity is unchanged.

 Each person’s experience with chronic pain is completely unique.
 Two people can have the same condition and be in the same general health, and yet their pain level (or perception of pain) can be completely different.
 Two individuals with the same condition can also show very different levels of suffering.

 This is very true for those with arthritis.
 Studies have shown that someone with a badly damaged joint may feel only minor pain, while someone else with only mild joint deterioration can be in serious pain.
-In chronic pain, the amount of tissue damage does not necessarily predict the pain that will be experienced.
+When it comes to chronic pain, the amount of tissue damage does not necessarily predict the pain that will be experienced.

 If you have chronic pain and you struggle with some or all of these factors that make life difficult, seek emotional support from others who understand what you’re going through.

 Also, don’t be afraid to talk with your doctor and share how chronic pain affects you day-to-day, so you can work together on finding appropriate treatment options for both the pain and the suffering.